Aurora, Illinois shooting: Victims

 The five victims fatally shot were male workers at the Henry Pratt plant: a 32-year-old human resources manager, a 37-year-old plant manager, a 46-year-old mold operator, a 55-year-old stock room attendant and forklift operator, and a 21-year-old student of Northern Illinois University on his first day as a human resources intern.

 A sixth plant employee sustained gunshot wounds during the shooting and was hospitalized with non-life-threatening injuries.

 The six injured police officers ranged in age from 23 to 59.
 Four of them sustained gunshot wounds, one was injured by shrapnel, and one had a non-gunshot injury sustained while responding to the shooting.
 None of the injuries were life-threatening.

 Perpetrator

 Gary Montez Martin, a 45-year-old former employee of the Henry Pratt plant was identified as the perpetrator.
 Relatives of the shooter told reporters that he had been released from his position at the company about two weeks prior to the shooting.
 Other news outlets reported that he was being fired from his job on the day of the shooting, and that the shooting itself started during the termination meeting.

-Martin was born and raised in Holly Springs, Mississippi, and at the age of 12, convicted in 1995 for a felony aggravated assault while living in Mississippi, and served two-and-a-half years in prison in Mississippi for that conviction.
+Martin was born and raised in Holly Springs, Mississippi.
+He was convicted in 1995 for a felony aggravated assault while living in Mississippi, and served two-and-a-half years in prison for that conviction.

 Aurora police stated that he had six arrests with the Aurora Police Department, including arrests for domestic violence and violating a restraining order, and that he had a 2017 arrest in Oswego, Illinois for disorderly conduct and criminal damage to property.